wamp-proto/wamp-proto/rfc/text/advanced/ap_meta_api_sessions.md

 **Positional results**

-1. `count|int` - The number of sessions closed by this meta procedure.
+1. `sessions|list` - The list of WAMP session IDs of session that were killed.

 **Errors**